humdrum-tools/humdrum-documentation/guide/ch13/index.md

 The following command will cause the addition of null data records so that each data record represents an elapsed time of a 32nd duration.
-Incidentally, notice that any spine contain non-rhythmic data \-- such as the `**commentary` spine in the above example \-- is also transformed so that synchronous data is maintained.
+Incidentally, notice that any spine contain non-rhythmic data &mdash; such as the `**commentary` spine in the above example &mdash; is also transformed so that synchronous data is maintained.

 ```bash